krb5/krb5/doc/admin/database.rst

 ``kiprop/hostname`` (where *hostname* is the lowercase, fully-qualified, canonical name for the host) registered in the Kerberos database, and have keys for that principal stored in the default keytab file (|keytab|).
-In release 1.13, the ``kiprop/hostname`` principal is created automatically for the master KDC, but it must still be created for replica KDCs.
+The ``kiprop/hostname`` principal may have been created automatically for the master KDC, but it must always be created for replica KDCs.

 On the master KDC side, the ``kiprop/hostname`` principal must be listed in the kadmind ACL file :ref:`kadm5.acl(5)`, and given the